splitio/react-client/MIGRATION-GUIDE.md

 };
 ```

-To migrate your existing code based on `withSplitTreatments` or `SplitTreatments`, consider the following refactor using the `useSplitTreatments` hook.
-Replace:
+To migrate your existing code based on `withSplitTreatments` or `SplitTreatments`, consider the following refactor using the `useSplitTreatments` hook:

 ```tsx
 const MyComponent = (props: ISplitTreatmentsChildProps) => {